What are Workflows?

 For workflows that process mixed document bundles:- Classifier routes documents by category (Invoice, Contract, Receipt)

-- Each Extract node uses a document-specific schema
+- Each Extract block uses a document-specific schema

-- Functions nodes compute derived fields for each document type
+- Function blocks compute derived fields for each document type

 - Merge JSON combines results from all branches into a single output